Cincinnati vs. East Carolina NCAA Football Odds, Plays and Insights | November 26, 2021

 East Carolina Stats and Trends

-- This season, the Pirates won ATS in their only game as an underdog of 13.5 points or more.
+- This year, the Pirates won ATS in their only game as an underdog of 13.5 points or more.

-- East Carolina has gone over the point total in 36.4% of its opportunities this year (four times over 11 games with a set point total).
+- East Carolina's games this season have gone over the point total in 36.4% of its opportunities (four times in 11 games with a set point total).

 - East Carolina is 6-4 against the spread and 7-3 overall when the team records more than 16.0 points.

-- East Carolina is 7-3 against the spread and 7-3 overall when the team totals over 304.2 yards.
+- East Carolina is 7-3 against the spread and 7-3 overall when the team amasses more than 304.2 yards.

 - The Pirates have turned the ball over 20 times, nine fewer times than the Bearcats have forced turnovers (29).